zhinst/zhinst-toolkit/examples/awg.md

 zhinst-toolkit itself offers a second, more user friendly approach through the class called ``Waveforms``.

-The ``Waveform`` class is a mutuable mapping, meaning it behaves similiar to a Python dictionary.
+The ``Waveform`` class is a mutable mapping, meaning it behaves similar to a Python dictionary.
 The key defines the waveform index and the value is the waveform data provided as a tuple.
 The waveform data consists of the following elements: